krzysztofdudek/ai-minion/prompt.md

 **This structure MUST be followed exactly as stated for every new stakeholder requirement.
 No step may be skipped, altered, or reordered under any circumstances.** Failure to adhere to this process will be considered a critical operational error.

+**IMPORTANT REMINDER:** Throughout this process, task status files (`.tasks.md`) contain ONLY task numbers and status.
+All task descriptions and planning details belong in the main plan file.
+See Section 2.2 for complete task file management rules.

 ### 4.1.
 Analyze the Request and applicability

 **Goal of this step:** To thoroughly understand the new requirement, establish the necessary planning infrastructure (plan file and task file), and conduct an initial completeness and clarity check, identifying immediate questions or critical assumptions.